 Ornate carved doors are common in India.
 But I have never seen such a profusion in any one place before as I did in Stone Town, Zanzibar.

-They are impossible to miss anywhere you turn in Stone Town.
-Striking reminders of Zanzibar’s affluent past, in stark contrast to the drab, peeling walls they grace.
+They are impossible to miss anywhere you turn.
+Striking reminders of Zanzibar’s affluent past.
+A stark contrast to the drab, peeling walls they grace.

-The tradition of carved doors was originally borrowed from immigrant Indian trading communities, and later transformed into an eclectic, homegrown Swahili aesthetic.
+The tradition of carved doors was originally borrowed from immigrant Indian trading communities and later transformed into an eclectic, homegrown Swahili aesthetic.

-The Zanzibar/Omani doors are grander, with ornate square lintels with Quranic inscriptions, and are usually studded with decorative metal studs and spikes mimicking the defensive spikes on Indian fortress doors.
+The Zanzibar/Omani doors are grander.
+They sport ornate square lintels with Quranic inscriptions and are usually adorned with decorative metal studs and spikes mimicking the defensive spikes on Indian fortress doors.

 Less than 800 original Zanzibar doors remain today, most dating back to the late 18th, and 19th centuries.
 They were deemed cultural heritage in 1980 and are protected by the Stone Town Conservation and Development Authority.